 'Jesus christ, Mum!'

-It's one of those questions you're forbidden from saying no to.
-The person positing it thinks you are and "No" to them means you're in denial.
-You can't win either way.
+It's one of those questions you can't say no to.
+The person positing it already thinks you are and "No" just sounds like denial, so you can't win either way unless you actually are gay.
 Even worse, being judged so negatively, so harshly and with such vitriol by my own mother stung to hell.
-There'd be no difference in tone if she yelled to say someone saw me kicking puppies to death in the street, or she'd found child porn on my phone.
+I can't imagine there'd be a difference in her tone if she yelled to say someone saw me kicking puppies to death in the street, or she'd found child porn on my phone.

 'There's no way I'm having this conversation,' I said, adding, 'and stop reading the Daily fucking Mail!'

 I went back to my desk utterly divorced from reality as my paranoid little brain, for the first time since college, started questioning how masculine my voice sounded on the phone, or if my wrists seemed a little limp as I pointed at something work-related and spirit-crushing to my colleague.
 I lasted twenty minutes before composing an email to Mum.
 I admitted, after telling her I found her call horrible, offensive and judgmental, that I have no sexual attraction to men, and I've never had either a brief or a long-term relationship with men, and neither did I intend to.
 I ended it thanking her for making me feel even more uncomfortable in my own skin than I already am.
 She wrote back to apologise.
 She said she loved me and always would no matter what, which annoyed me as that would've been her (eventual) reply anyway had I said, 'Yeah, you got me Mum, I'm a big fat gay.'

 Mum feels bad now.
 She invited me over for dinner tonight but I told her I didn't want her "guilt-pasta".
 Instead I had a kebab before composing this, downed a couple of scotches along the way, and when I stagger off to bed later tonight I fully intend to fantasise about oiled breasts (womens') as I have sex with my hand.